Honda Brio: Vietnam

 The second-generation Brio RS was displayed as a prototype model in October 2018 at the Vietnam Motorshow.
 It was launched in Vietnam on 18 June 2019.
 As with the Philippine market, the second-generation Brio for the Vietnamese market was also imported from Indonesia until early 2022, when it was no longer imported since it does not meet the Euro 5 emission standards.

+Brunei

+The second-generation Brio in its facelift form was launched in Brunei on 19 November 2023.
+Imported from Indonesia, it is offered in E variant only mated to a CVT.